Marlins vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Marlins vs. Giants: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Sandy Alcantara will start for the Miami Marlins against LaMonte Wade Jr and the San Francisco Giants on Friday at 10:15 PM ET.
+Luis Arraez will lead the Miami Marlins into a matchup with Michael Conforto and the San Francisco Giants on Saturday at 4:05 PM ET, in the second game of a three-game series at Oracle Park.

-The Giants have been listed as -120 moneyline favorites for this matchup against the Marlins (+100).
-The game's over/under is set at 7.5 runs.
+The Marlins are +145 moneyline underdogs in this matchup against the Giants (-175).
+The total for the matchup is set at 8 runs.

 Rep your team with officially licensed Marlins gear!
 Head to Fanatics to find jerseys, shirts, and much more.